Maverick-Cup/TerraformBulkAlerts/README.md

 Step 7: Terraform apply

 # Once done, check the Azure portal in target resource group, you'll find the new alert depending if condition is met.

+# Finnally to  deploy the Azure Infra with Terraform folllow this tutorial: https://www.youtube.com/watch?v=JaesylupZa8